sscdelft/sscdelft.github.io/activities/_posts/2021-11-22-workshop-day.md

 ---
 layout: post
-title: "Company day"
+title: "Workshop day"
 ---

 In the 21st century, applied mathematics is pivotal in many industries.
-To discover the role of applied mathematics in different industries, SIAM student chapter of TU Delft is organizing the company day event on **19-October-2021**.
-In this company day event, different companies will elaborate on how applied mathematics can be helpful in their respective industries.
+To discover the role of applied mathematics in different industries, SIAM student chapter of TU Delft is organizing the company day event on **22-November-2021**.
+In this workshop day event, different companies will elaborate on how applied mathematics can be helpful in their respective industries.
 The program of the company day event is,

 |09h00 - 10h00|: [Vortech]
 |10h15 - 11h45|: [ASML]